bradym05/VoldexCodeTest-Repository/README.md

 TycoonClass: <br />

--Creates tycoon and moves to the first available slot<br />
+-Creates tycoon and calculates first available slot in a variable radius and variable angle with trigonometry. <br />
+-Sets pivot of all buildings to the tycoon template to ensure accurate positioning. <br />
+-Sets DescendantCount attribute to all buildings for client to recognize when a building has loaded. <br />
--Loads purchased objects<br />
+-Loads purchased objects.<br />
--Loads pads after purchased objects to avoid unnecessary connections and keep dependencies accurate<br />
+-Loads pads after purchased objects to avoid unnecessary connections and keep dependencies accurate.<br />
--Sets collision group of pads to only collide with owner's character (workspace.TouchesUseCollisionGroups must stay enabled)<br />
+-Sets collision group of pads to only collide with owner's character (workspace.TouchesUseCollisionGroups must stay enabled).<br />
--Slots are obtained by yielding if necessary (ex. player joins before a tycoon becomes available)<br />
+-Slots are obtained by yielding if necessary (ex. player joins before a tycoon becomes available).<br />
--Pads are only connected to onTouched when purchaseable<br />
+-Pads are only connected to onTouched when purchaseable.<br />
--Pads are hidden in ServerStorage until needed or destroyed if not needed<br />
+-Pads are hidden in ServerStorage until needed or destroyed if not needed.<br />
--Connections are cleaned up as quickly as possible or when tycoon is destroyed<br />
+-Connections are cleaned up as quickly as possible or when tycoon is destroyed.<br />
 -Pads generate a price label to display price and object to player. <br />
 -Underscores in object names are converted to spaces for display. <br />
 -PaycheckMachine increments player's money and resets money available for collection when touched. <br />